aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-pptx-to-ppt/_index.md

 type: docs
 weight: 21
 url: /php-java/convert-pptx-to-ppt/
-keywords: "Java Convert PPTX to PPT, Convert PowerPoint Presentation, PPTX to PPT, Java, Aspose.Slides"
+keywords: "PHP  Convert PPTX to PPT, Convert PowerPoint Presentation, PPTX to PPT, Java, Aspose.Slides"
 description: "Convert PowerPoint PPTX to PPT "
 ---

 ## **Overview**

-This article explains how to convert PowerPoint Presentation in PPTX format into PPT format using Java.
+This article explains how to convert PowerPoint Presentation in PPTX format into PPT format using PHP.
 The following topic is covered.

 - Convert PPTX to PPT